 He was a semi-finalist in the conducting competition of the International Conducting Academy and Competition of the Orquestra de Câmara de Cascais e Oeiras (Portugal) in 2023.
+He recently participated in the second phase of the Orchestra's Conductor International Competition with the Radio Chamber Orchestra of Romania.

 © Martín Rincón Botero.
 All Rights Reserved.